mummer4/mummer/README.md

                         input sequences ordered by their start position in the second sequence.

-        NOTES:
+**Notes:**

 All output coordinates reference their respective strand.
 This means that for all reverse matches, the coordinates that reference the query sequence will be relative to the reverse complement of the query sequence.
 Please use nucmer or promer if this coordinate system is confusing.

-   ** dnadiff **
+###dnadiff

-        DESCRIPTION:
+**Description:**

 This script is a wrapper around nucmer that builds an alignment using default parameters, and runs many of nucmer's helper scripts to process the output and report alignment statistics, SNPs, breakpoints, etc. It is designed for evaluating the sequence and structural similarity of two highly similar sequence sets.
 E.g. comparing two different assemblies of the same organism, or comparing two strains of the same species.
 Please refer to "docs/dnadiff.README" for more information regarding this script and its output, or type 'dnadiff -h' for a list of its options.

         USAGE: dnadiff  [options]  <reference>  <query>
           or   dnadiff  [options]  -d <delta file>